getsentry/FaultOrdering/README.md

 Order files can reduce app startup time by co-locating symbols that are accessed during app launch, reducing the number of page faults from the app.
 This package generates an order file by launching the app in an XCUITest.
 Read all about how order files work in [our blog post](https://www.emergetools.com/blog/posts/FasterAppStartupOrderFiles).

+## Setup

-Setting up your app for order files requires 2 steps:
+Setting up your app to use order files requires 2 general steps:

-1. Generate an order file as part of an XCUITest.
-FaultOrdering instruments app launch in the UI test and uses the results to generate an optimized order file.
+1. Generate an order file from an XCUITest. `FaultOrdering` instruments app launch in the UI test and uses the results to generate an optimized order file.
 2. Once the order file is generated, build the app again, this time passing the order file as an option to the linker.

-## Package installation
+### Package installation

 - Create a UI testing target using XCUITest.
 - Add https://github.com/getsentry/FaultOrdering to your project via Swift Package Manager.
 - Add `FaultOrderingTests` and `FaultOrdering` as dependencies of your new UI test target.

-## Generating the linkmap
+### Generating the linkmap

 In your app's Xcode target, set the following build settings: